omnixtar/omnixtar.github.io/markdown/index.md

 Jekyll in a nutshell is like a pure front end MVC framework, so that mega websites like GitHub will feel safe to provide pseudo MVC features to its users, in this case, primarily programmers.

+One of Omni*Web most important innovation is Decentralised Full Stack Programming (DFSP.

 - cdw: ak: x:
 - Enter the above in the nickname (adam) chat box.
 Click the nickname (adam) button to execute.
 - cdw: Read all colon definition words in SESSION()